Sander van de Streek: Cambuur

 Without having made an official appearance for the Vitesse first team, Van de Streek moved to SC Cambuur on a free transfer on 1 May 2014, signing a two-year contract with an option for an additional year.
 He made his Eredivisie debut on 22 August 2014 against Heracles Almelo.
 He scored his first goal in his second match for Cambuur, on 14 September against FC Groningen.
 Only a few minutes after on as a substitute for Daniël de Ridder into the second half, he scored to secure his team's 3–0 win.
 On 15 February 2015, he scored his first brace in a 2–1 win over rivals SC Heerenveen.
 He finished the season with 33 appearances in all competitions, in which he scored seven goals.

 In his second season at the club, he made 33 total appearances in which he scored four goals, as Cambuur suffered relegation to the second-tier Eerste Divisie.

 During the 2016–17 season, his first in the second division, he distinguished himself by scoring a total of 22 goals, including two hat-tricks – both scored against TOP Oss.

 Utrecht

 On 2 June 2017, it was announced that Van de Streek would sign with FC Utrecht on a three-year deal.
 He made his debut on 13 July 2017 in a Europa League qualifier against Valletta, starting in the 0–0 draw.
 During the 2017–18 season he scored a total of 10 goals, including a brace away against Roda JC Kerkrade.
 His goals made him the second highest goalscorer in his team that season, only behind Zakaria Labyad.

 At the end of the 2020–21 season, Van de Streek was voted Utrecht Player of the Season by the fans, winning the Di Tommaso Trophy.

+Antalyaspor

+On 18 August 2023, van de Streek signed a contract with Turkish club Antalyaspor for two seasons with an optional third.